larson-group/clubb_release/Readme.txt

 simulation, rather than wasting time by starting again from the initial time.
 The new simulation is then called a "restart" simulation.

-1. Perform the original simulation of case <CASE NAME> and save the GrADS output files in the <CLUBB BASE DIRECTORY>/output directory.
-These data will be accessed to restart the simulation.
+1. Perform the original simulation of case <CASE NAME> and save the GrADS or netCDF output files in the <CLUBB BASE DIRECTORY>/output directory.
+    These data files will be accessed to restart the simulation.

-2. Create a subdirectory in the CLUBB BASE DIRECTORY called "restart" and move the GrADS output files to that subdirectory.
+2. Create a subdirectory in the <CLUBB BASE DIRECTORY> called "restart" and move the GrADS output files to that subdirectory.

 3. Edit the following three variables at the end of the flag section of